moesteelo/Predicting-Temperature-with-CO2-Data/README.md

 ## Communication Protocols (may be subject to change):
 - Line graph to convey CO2 emissions over time
 - Heat map to convey average temperatures over time

+##Database Preparation

+Once we had the datasets we wanted to use, we now could endeavor to join them together for the machine learning model.
+Before joining them with SQL, we had to reframe the “Global Land Temperatures” dataset.
+The “Global Land Temperatures” dataset recorded its information by year and month (ie. 199002, 199003,...) and by state in the USA; the “C02 and Greenhouse Gas Emissions” dataset recorded their information by year and by country. [we have to convert states, to a country, and months into their respective years so we can join for the machine]

+Now that we have our datasets, we then joined them with SQL.
+Before doing so, we had to clean up the temperature data from Berkeley Earth so both datasets shared the same metric of time - in this case that metric was by year.
+The Berkeley Earth temperature dataset recorded data by every month of a specified year (ie.199002 = February 1990) while the “C02 and Greenhouse Gas Emissions” dataset

+ <“Updated_GlobalLandTemperaturesByState.csv”> so the data could be joined with the data taken from < “Updated_USA-co2-data.csv”>.
+The former tracked their data by